Narrative Questions

 5gb Hard Drive Space

-A key goal of the projects development is to boost performance, particularly down to the RTX3080 generation of cards if possible but this cannot be fully committed to as of yet.
+A key goal of the projects development is to boost performance, particularly down to the RTX3080 generation of cards if possible.
+Most updates since the games launch have contained improvements to performance allowing the game to gradually lower its benchmark.

 Yes.
-Alastrius already has a demo available on the games main Steam Page.
-This demo will remain active after the games full launch and will be maintained as new gameplay systems are added to the main game.
+Alastrius has a demo available on the games main Steam Page.
+This demo is actively maintained as new gameplay systems are added to the main game.

-No. The game is intended to be launched as a full fledged title and a complete product.
+No. The game was launched as a full title.

-Yes, the studio plans to extensively update the game beyond launch with new missions, locations, ships, weapons, achievements and other content, these will also take the form of free updates.
+Yes, the studio is extensively updating the game beyond launch with new missions, locations, ships, weapons, achievements and other content, all as free updates.

 The studio does not plan to introduce any paid DLCs or expansions to Alastrius due to the desire to avoid build fragmentation.
 Caledonia Interactive is a small studio and would prefer to manage a single well balanced game build rather than continually needing to test new content for a split userbase depending on DLC ownership.